soilwise-he/soil-observation-data-encodings/EXAMPLES/README.md

 - name: Column Header from original CSV
 - column_type: Datatype of the column content
 - column_format: Internal formatting of the column content
-- concept: semantic concept this column represents, e.g. sosa:FeatureOfInterest, sosa:Property, schema:Property
+- concept_type: abstract semantic concept this column represents, e.g. sosa:FeatureOfInterest, sosa:Property, schema:Property
-- element:
+- concept: concept this column represents, e.g. tree, leaf length, soil plot, bulk density
-- element_uri:
+- concept_uri: Link (URI) to a semantic representation of the concept this column represents
-- unit_symbol: Unit of Measurement symbol
+- unit_symbol: Unit of Measurement symbol (qudt:symbol)
-- unit_uri: Link to QUDT Unit of Measurement
+- unit_uri: Link (URI) to QUDT Unit of Measurement
 - quantity_kind_uri: Link to QUDT Quantity Kind
-- method:
+- method: methodology used to determine the concept for the case that the concept_type is a sosa:Property.
+Method becomes sosa:ObservingProcedure
 - description:
 - primary_key: